Batteries are accepted at the following locations:

 If the property owner is dissatisfied with the Assessor’s decision on the appeal, for property located in a county with population less than 500,000, a further appeal may be filed with the County Board of Equalization.
 That board consists of the County Board of Supervisors sitting as a Board of Equalization.

 The Graham County building code has the following purposes: Regulate the site preparation and construction, alteration, moving, demolition, repair, use and occupancy of buildings, structures and building service equipment within the jurisdiction; Provide for issuance of permits and collection of fees; Provide for a building code advisory board; and Provide for penalties for violation of building codes.
-View the 5.14 Building Codes (PDF).
+View the 5.14 Building Codes in the Graham County Planning and Zoning Ordinance.

 921 W Thatcher Boulevard